-Of its glorious past, the church stills preserves the bell tower and the imposing stone portal, which is topped by three statues depicting Saint Mark, Saint Ambrose and Saint Augustine.
+From its glorious past, the church still retains the bell tower and an imposing stone portal, attributed to Giovanni di Balduccio da Pisa (1320), topped with three statues depicting St. Mark, St. Ambrose and St. Augustine.

 An informative plaque states that the church has hosted many important guests: at the end of the 18th century the young Mozart resided in the rectory for three months.
 Click here to discover all the places linked to Mozart in Milano.

 The Church of San Marco proudly conserves a wonderful and very ancient organ, built in 1875.

 It was restored to its ancient splendour in 2019 and resonated once again, just as it did when Giuseppe Verdi's Requiem Mass, composed in honour of the recently-deceased Manzoni, was performed in 1874 for the first time.
 The success of the ambitious restoration, which lasted more than a year and was particularly expensive, was in part made possible thanks to donations from the faithful.